China–Mongolia relations: Cold War

 The People's Republic of China established diplomatic relations with Mongolia on October 16, 1949, and both nations signed a border treaty in 1962.
 With the Sino-Soviet split, Mongolia aligned itself with the Soviet Union and asked for the deployment of Soviet forces, leading to security concerns in China.
+There were political rhetoric from sections of the Chinese Communist Party (including remarks made by Mao Zedong in 1936) that Outer Mongolia would automatically become a part of a future Chinese federation, drawing suspicion from Marshal Khorloogiin Choibalsan.
+While a border treaty was signed between Mongolia and the People's Republic of China in 1962, it was used by Mongolian leader Yumjaagiin Tsedenbal to map out permanent boundaries between Mongolia and China.
+Tsedenbal was upset over Chinese workers in Mongolia, who had become rebellious and were declaring strikes.
+China, in response, curbed economic aid, and by 1964, pulled out its workers from the country.
+Mongolia then turned to the Soviet Union for protection.
+During the Cultural Revolution, Red Guards attacked and set the Mongolian ambassador's car on fire in Beijing.

 As a result, bilateral ties remained tense until 1984, when a high-level Chinese delegation visited Mongolia and both nations started to survey and demarcate their borders.
-Mongolian General Secretary Jambyn Batmönkh, during a meeting with President Kim Il sung while on a state visit to Pyongyang in November 1986 states that "renewing the development of China-Mongolian relations is important for our two countries’ people's common interest".
+Mongolian General Secretary Jambyn Batmönkh, during a meeting with President Kim Il Sung while on a state visit to Pyongyang in November 1986 states that "renewing the development of China-Mongolian relations is important for our two countries’ people's common interest".
 In 1986, a series of agreements to bolster trade and establish transport and air links was signed.
 In 1988, both nations signed a treaty on border control.
 Mongolia also started a more independent policy and pursued more friendly ties with China.